bitjson/hivemind/doc/gitian-building.md

 -----------------------------------

-If you want to do a test build of a pull on GitHub it can be useful to point the gitian builder at an alternative repository, using the same descriptors and inputs.
+If you want to do a test build of a pull on GitHub it can be useful to point the Gitian builder at an alternative repository, using the same descriptors and inputs.

 For example: